Redmond O'Hanlon (outlaw): Henry St. John

-The Titus Oates Plot
+Titus Oates plot

 In 1678, former Catholic seminarian Titus Oates had gone public with allegations of a non-existent Catholic conspiracy aimed at assassinating King Charles II of England and massacring the Protestants of the British Isles.
 As a result, more than 22 Catholic clergy and laity were falsely convicted of high treason and executed at Tyburn.
 The last to be hanged, drawn, and quartered, was Archbishop Oliver Plunkett of Armagh.

-In 1680, Father Edmund Murphy agreed to testify falsely at the high treason trial of Archbishop Plunkett.
+In 1680, Father Edmund Murphy agreed to testify falsely as a prosecution witness at the high treason show trial of Archbishop Plunkett.
 When this became known in Armagh, Ensign Smith and Lt.
 Baker set out to assassinate the priest.
 Whether they did so at O'Hanlon's orders remains unknown.
 However, Father Murphy was placed in Dublin Castle for his own protection.
 In retaliation, Lt.
 Baker and Ensign Smith murdered one of Father Murphy's informants and delivered his head to the Lord Deputy as that of a hunted outlaw.
 To Father Murphy's outrage, they were paid a substantial bounty.

 According to John J. Marshall, Redmond O'Hanlon was offered a full pardon by Rev. Henry Jones, the Church of Ireland's Welsh-born Bishop of Meath.
 Bishop Jones, who Marshall describes as, "an ultra-Protestant," was interested in using the outlaw Count as a witness against Archbishop Plunkett and other alleged Catholic traitors.

 According to Stephen Dunford, "O'Hanlon refused.
 He protested that no offer could induce him to betray an innocent man, even though the man in question had on numerous occasions denounced outlaws: during the General Synod of the Irish Church in 1670, the Archbishop had ordered priests and preachers to warn all their people against, 'giving aid to Tories.'"

-As persecution of Catholics heated up in reaction to the Titus Oates plot, a priest named Father Mac Aidghalle was murdered while saying Mass at a Mass rock that still stands atop Slieve Gullion.
+As persecution of Catholics heated up in reaction to the Titus Oates plot, a priest named Father Mac Aidghalle was murdered while saying Mass at a location still known in Ulster Irish as Cloch na hAltorach; a Mass rock that still stands atop Slieve Gullion.
 The perpetrators were a band of redcoats under the command of a priest hunter named Turner.
 Redmond O'Hanlon is said in local tradition to have avenged the murdered priest and in so doing to have sealed his own fate.

-The Viceroy's murder plot
+Viceroy's murder plot

 In the spring of 1680, the Duke of Ormonde ordered one of his Dublin spies to find, "an army man in the Armagh area with the credentials to carry out a dangerous undercover task."
 At the advice of his agent, the Viceroy selected William Lucas, an Anglo-Irish landlord from Dromantine, County Down.
 The Lucas family had a long and profitable history with the O'Hanlon gang.
-Furthermore, Lucas' uncle, Sir Toby Poyntz of Poyntzpass, a justice of the peace, had been named by Rev. Power one of the outlaw Count's closest associates in the Ulster gentry.
+Furthermore, Lucas' uncle, Sir Toby Poyntz of Poyntzpass, a justice of the peace, had been named by Rev. Power as one of the outlaw Count's closest associates in the Ulster gentry.

 Despite this, the Duke gave Lucas a written statement: